laravel/lumen-docs/responses.md

 <a name="redirecting-named-routes"></a>
 #### Redirecting To Named Routes

-When you call the `redirect` helper with no parameters, an instance of `Illuminate\Routing\Redirector` is returned, allowing you to call any method on the `Redirector` instance.
+When you call the `redirect` helper with no parameters, an instance of `Laravel\Lumen\Http\Redirector` is returned, allowing you to call any method on the `Redirector` instance.
 For example, to generate a `RedirectResponse` to a named route, you may use the `route` method:

     return redirect()->route('login');